Qiskit/qiskit/docs/deprecation_policy.rst

 The guiding principles are:

-- we must not remove or change code without active warnings for least three months or two complete version cycles;
+- we must not remove or change code without active warnings on a supported release series for at least three months and removals can only occur on major version releases;

 - there must always be a way to achieve valid goals that does not issue any warnings;

 - never assume that a function that isn't explicitly internal isn't in use;

-- all deprecations, changes and removals are considered API changes, and can only occur in minor releases not patch releases, per the :ref:`stable branch policy <stable_branch_policy>`.
+- all deprecations can only occur in minor version releases not patch version releases, per the :ref:`stable branch policy <stable_branch_policy>`.

+- API changes and removals are considered breaking changes, and can only occur in major version releases.

 .. _removing-features: